Download the University Honors brochure to learn more.

 All participants are required to purchase an ISIC (International Student Identity Card) from UC International for $25.
 This is not included in the total expected cost.
 The ISIC card provides some insurance and discounts.

-Application required; you can find it by clicking here.
+Application required; the applications for this seminar will open summer 2015.
 Applicants may be contacted for an interview with the program director Dr. Kathryn Lorenz.

 UC undergraduates who are not in the University Honors Program are welcome and encouraged to apply to participate, provided the student has a cumulative university GPA of 3.4 or above.
 Graduate students are not eligible to enroll.
 Although priority is given to University Honors students, we are often able to offer spaces to other students as well.